raptorxcz/Rubicon/README.md

 ## Xcode extension

-Xcode extension can generate Spy for every `protocol` in current file.
+Xcode extension can generate Spy for every or selected `protocol`  in current file.
+Spy can be written to source file or pasteboard.